 After you get a serious prospective buyer on the hook, it's time for due diligence.
 Here's what you need to know about due dilgence when selling a business.

-- Due Diligence Checklist - Seller due diligence separates the "tire kickers" from buyers with the capacity to buy your company.
+Seller due diligence separates the 'tire kickers' from buyers with the capacity to buy your company.
 Our seller's due diligence checklist is the perfect tool for making sure you've covered all the right bases.